kkinnear/zprint/README.md

   home directory (that is, it is the same file found in the first step in this process, above), it will read the file but it will not use the results (because it has already done so).
-* If the file found in the home directory has `:cwd-zprintrc?` set to true, and did not have `:search-config?` set to true, then it will search the current directory for `.zprintrc` and `.zprint.edn` in that order, and use the information from the first file it finds.
+* If the file found in the home directory or the options map on the command line has `:cwd-zprintrc?` set to true, and did not have `:search-config?` set to true, then it will search the current directory for `.zprintrc` and `.zprint.edn` in that order, and use the information from the first file it finds.